 H stands for hydration and is characterised by fluid retention and weight gain of greater than 1.4 kg, generally there is swelling of the hands and feet, along with breast tenderness , headaches, constipation, abdominal bloating and discomfort.
 PMS-H symptoms have been attributed to an increased of aldosterone and or prolactin due to elevated stress, oestrogen excess and a dopamine deficiency.
 Normal levels of aldosterone are essential for the kidneys to conserve sodium and water.
 The neurotransmitter dopamine is a natural antagonist to aldosterone.
 Low dopamine levels allow aldosterone to rise resulting in fluid retention by the kidneys.

 Prolactin is a hormone produced by the pituitary gland in lactating women and helps facilitate the production of breast milk.
 Elevated prolactin during PMS can be attributed to some key factors; stress along with Progesterone, Dopamine Vitamin B6, Zinc and Magnesium deficiencies.
 Stress triggers white blood cells called lymphocytes to produce prolactin.
 While the neurotransmitter dopamine and hormone progesterone regulate the production and levels of prolactin.
 Vitamin B6, zinc and magnesium are essential for the production of both dopamine and progesterone.
 The herb Chaste Tree or Vitex is revered amounts herbalist for it's ability to increase progesterone and dopamine thus normalising prolactin levels.
+Studies show that Chaste Tree does help to alleviate many of the symptoms associated with PMS.
 Interestingly a condition called Pyroluria or Pyrrole Disorder inhibits the body from effectively utilising zinc and vitamin B6 resulting in deficiencies, while stress depletes magnesium.